LounesBrahimi/API-Chicken/README.md

 Main Technologies used : Node.js, JS, MongoDB, Express, nodemon, mongoose.

+# Installation and execution

 To run the project please execute the following commands:

-1. npm install
+1. Move to the chicken_project folder.
-2. npm start
+2. npm install.
+3. npm start.

 # GET